liblime/jspec/README.md

 	end

 NOTE: When the should_behave_like() call is searching for behaviors to include, it works inside out.
-      Therefore any nested shared behavior sets by the same name as a shared behavior set at a higher nesting level will override the one at the higher level.
+      Therefore any nested shared behaviors by the same name as a shared behavior at a higher nesting level will override the one at the higher level.